 “The most important forum in UK photography” – Francis Hodgson of the Financial Times

 ” Such a powerful lineup makes this one of the must attend events of the photographic year.”
 Pete Jenkins, NUJ

 “What a weekend.
 I am all photography inspired.” – Karen Strunks of the 4AM project

 Redeye, the Photography Network, established the National Photography Symposium in 2009, as a place for photographers to gather and talk about the most important issues of the moment.

 It takes place in a different venue, with a key partner organisation, each time.
-In 2016 Redeye is working in partnership with Format Festival, Derby.
+In 2018 Redeye is working in partnership with The University of Salford.

 It consists of a range of keynote presentations, panel discussions and practical sessions.
 There are also plenty of opportunities to meet and chat informally, and look at photography.

 Who is it for?

 It’s aimed at photographers at every level, and those working in other fields who are interested in photography – curators, writers, students, academics, buyers, editors and collectors.

 It covers every type of photography: fine art, photojournalism and documentary, community, editorial and commercial; museums, galleries and archives, libraries, higher education and agencies.
 You can choose just to attend sessions relevant to your specialist field, or mix it up – one of the interesting by-products that we’ve learnt from feedback is that people appreciate the opportunity to meet colleagues from completely different areas that they wouldn’t normally encounter in their work.